How to choose a martial arts school...

 Martial arts can be a great value as they can often deliver in any ways.
 Improved fitness, discipline, respect, flexibility....these can be realized in most schools.
 But what else do you want?

-If self-defense is important to you then you need to be much careful about what school you choose.
-Some schools, such as Kodokai Dojo or schools offering Karv Maga, focus on self-defense.
+If self-defense is important to you then you need to be careful about what school you choose.
+Some schools, such as Kodokai Dojo, focus on self-defense.
 The majority of schools, however, focus on 'sport' martial arts.

 Every school claims to teach 'self-defense', but there is a substantial qualitative difference from school to school.
 A trophy display is an unmistakable indication that a school teaches sport martial arts and is less focused on self-defense.

 At least do this!